• Skip to main content

 Caramels – Save time by purchasing caramel bits instead of individually-wrapped caramels.

-Coat a 9×13 pan with cooking spray and set aside.
+Coat a 9×13 baking pan with cooking spray and set aside.

 Bowl of chocolate chips with peanut butter on top.